GiGurra/flycd/README.md

   one at a time (they are queued to a single worker to avoid races)..
 * Performance: It needs some way of determining what parts of the config tree have changed, and only traverse and evaluate those parts.
-Right now it traverses the whole config tree every time when receiving a webhook and looks for potential modifications. (it doesn't deploy everything, but it might need to traverse potentially the whole tree)
+Right now it traverses the whole config tree every time when receiving a webhook and looks for potential modifications. (it doesn't deploy everything, but it need to traverse the whole tree)
 * Consistency: It needs some persistence of incoming webhooks.
 Right now if FlyCD goes down during a deployment, the deployment will be lost.
 * Consistency: It needs regular jobs/auto sync for apps that don't send webhooks, like's ArgoCD's 3-minute polling.